tesseract-ocr/tessdoc/ImproveQuality.md

 Tesseract does various image processing operations internally (using the Leptonica library) before doing the actual OCR.
 It generally does a very good job of this, but there will inevitably be cases where it isn't good enough, which can result in a significant reduction in accuracy.

-You can see how Tesseract has processed the image by using the [configuration variable](ControlParams) `tessedit_write_images` to `true` when running Tesseract.
+You can see how Tesseract has processed the image by using the [configuration variable](ControlParams) `tessedit_write_images` to `true` (or using configfile `get.images`) when running Tesseract.
 If the resulting `tessinput.tif` file looks problematic, try some of these image processing operations before passing the image to Tesseract.

+### Inverting images

+While tesseract version 3.05 (and older) handle inverted image (dark background and light text) without problem, for 4.x version use dark text on light background.

 ### Rescaling

 Tesseract works best on images which have a DPI of at least 300 dpi, so it may be beneficial to resize images.
 For more information see [the FAQ](FAQ-Old#is-there-a-minimum-text-size-it-wont-read-screen-text).

+"Willus Dotkom" made interesting test for [Optimal image resolution](https://groups.google.com/d/msg/tesseract-ocr/Wdh_JJwnw94/24JHDYQbBQAJ) with suggestion for optimal Height of capital letter in pixels.

 ### Binarisation